jpmckinney/multi_mail/README.md

 #### Track opens and clicks

-Mailgun and Mandrill allow you to set open tracking and click tracking on a per-message basis:
+Mailgun, Mandrill and Postmark allow you to set open tracking, and Mailgun and Mandrill allow you to set click tracking on a per-message basis:

 ```ruby
 require 'multi_mail'